 Engaging in nonconsensual sexual intercourse, or sexual contact, or indecent exposure with another person, including intentional touching of clothing covering a person's intimate parts, or intentional removal or attempted removal of clothing covering a person's intimate parts or clothing covering a person's undergarments, if the action is performed with sexual or aggressive intent, is prohibited.
-Parents/guardians/caregivers and students may also make a direct report to the Human Rights Officer/Title IX coordinator about sexual harassment, racially-motivated harassment, or other discrimination governed by district Policy 413 and/or 522.
+Taking photos/video in locker rooms or bathrooms or soliciting or distributing, sharing, or showing sexually explicit photos or video of other students, staff, or school community members is prohibited.
+The use of artificial intelligence (AI) to nonconsensually digitally alter or fabricate sexually explicit images known as "deepfakes" or "deepnudes" is prohibited.
+Distributing, sharing, or showing AI-altered sexually explicit images or video is prohibited, Parents/guardians/caregivers and students may also make a direct report to the Human Rights Officer/Title IX coordinator about sexual harassment, racially-motivated harassment, or other discrimination governed by district Policy 413 and/or 522.
 Reports should be made to:

-Molly Viesselman, Director of Human Resources, Human Rights Officer/Title IX Coordinator Northfield Public Schools, 201 Orchard Street South, Northfield, MN 55057
+Molly Viesselman, Director of Human Resources, Human Rights Officer/Title IX Coordinator Northfield Public Schools, 201 Orchard Street South, Northfield, MN 55057 privileges